Bachelor of Arts Digital Media Design

-The Bachelor of Arts in Digital Media Design consists of courses that prepare the student for a broad range of positions requiring a background in computer transmedia design theory, production, and project management.
-Students receive hands-on training in leading software applications, while they learn and apply media development theory and practice for online and mobile delivery.
-Successful completion of the program will enable graduates to compete for employment because they possess a relevant combination of skills and knowledge vital to today’s workplace.
-Positions in the fields of gaming, video, production, motion graphics and design include Art Director, Web Designer, Game Designer, Video Editor, Project Manager and Multimedia Specialist.
+The Bachelor of Arts in Digital Media Design consists of digital media design courses that prepare the student for a broad range of positions requiring a background in computer transmedia design theory, production, and project management.
+Online digital media degree students receive hands-on training in leading software applications, while they learn and apply media development theory and practice for online and mobile delivery.
+Successful completion of the digital media design degree program will enable graduates to compete for employment, because they possess a relevant combination of skills and knowledge vital to today’s workplace.
+Positions in the fields of gaming, video, production, motion graphics and design include art director, web designer, game designer, video editor, project manager, and multimedia specialist.

 Program Learning Outcomes